HamzaAissaoui/DjangoApp/README.md

 The code Follows standard pep8 style.

-Currently workin on unit and integration tests.
+Currently working on unit and integration tests.